primefaces/primefaces/docs/7_1/components/calendar.md

 | defaultMillisec | 0 | Integer | Default for millisecond selection, if no date is given.
 Default is 0.

 ## Getting Started with Calendar
-Value of the calendar should be a java.util.Date.
+Value of the calendar should be a java.time.LocalDate.

 ```xhtml
 <p:calendar value="#{dateBean.date}"/>